14- 16, Market Lane, Melbourne, VIC 3000

 HuTong Dumpling serves northern Szechuan and Shanghainese Cuisine.

-The city branch which is usually crowded goes up 3 storeys.
+The city branch (pictured below) which is usually crowded goes up 3 storeys.
 It's a great set up and by and large, the coordination across the floors work quite well.
 I like the atmosphere which can get noisy some times and you do sit quite closely to neighbouring diners.
 CBD Parking can be a challenge.

 The South Yarra branch is set out in a more 'western' layout, the furniture and deco also reflect a more contemporary feel.
 There are also private dining rooms up the back.
 Parking is much easier here where Safeways and Coles are.